loex345/Exercise-Diary/README.md

 <h3><a href="https://exercise-diary-01.herokuapp.com/" target="_blank">Click Here For App</a></h3>

 ### Instructions
-1. Log on to app using Google sign-on
+1. Log on to app using Google sign-on.
-2. As you are completing your workout enter each exercise as needed using the Add new Exercise
+2. As you are completing your workout enter each exercise as needed using the Add new Exercise Form.
-3. Enter food as needed
+3. Enter food as needed using the Add Nutrition.
 4. Post comments on exercises as needed.

 ## Trello Link